AYBootcamp/trello-mock-project/docs/backend-spec.md

 >
 >* The Who/What/When/Where/Why

-The <ins>Trello mock backend</ins> will utilize [**ExpressJS**](https://expressjs.com/) framework to implement a handful of RESTful endpoints that will handle HTTP requests from <ins>Trello mock frontend</ins> to perform the CRUD functionalities of the data stored on AWS's DynamoDB.
+The <ins>Trello mock backend</ins> is a serverless design architecture to with support of a handful of RESTful endpoints that will handle HTTP requests from <ins>Trello mock frontend</ins> to perform the CRUD functionalities of the data stored on AWS's DynamoDB.

-The list of available endpoints are documented here:

 ## Background